Updated March 2023

 1. RingCentral Video

-Instead, what you need is something that not only makes phone calls, but also lets you have video conferences, share your screen, send teammates messages, and more.
+What you need is something that not only makes phone calls, but also lets you have video conferences, share your screen, send teammates messages, and more.
 Something like RingCentral Video, for instance.

 RingCentral Video comes included with any RingCentral Office plan, and is part of a full-on cloud-based communications solution that’s easy to set up, super versatile, and plays nicely with IP phones, desk computers—and a lot of the equipment on this list.